 You will always get a better exchange rate if you wait to change your money once you land in Bali.
 If you are nervous about arriving with no currency you can always exchange a little amount of money before you leave for Bali (in Australia we recommend doing this at Australia Post as they have no fees).

-When in Bali it is very important to only every change your money at safe, well known locations.
+When in Bali it is very important to only ever change your money at safe, well-known locations.
 Never be tempted by street money exchangers advertising a very high exchange rate.
-These pedlers are like magicians – they willl literally make your money disappear before your eyes!
+These peddlers are like magicians – they will literally make your money disappear before your eyes!
 Some of our favourite places to exchange money are below:

 Card skimming is happening more and more all over South East Asia and there have been 1000s of reports of this happening in Bali also.
 If you are going to use an ATM machine in Bali be sure it is one in a very public area and preferably one that has a security guard or is in a resort or shopping mall.
 Avoid using ATMs at Minimarts or Circle K’s.